molines/IMHOTEP/README.md

-# eORCA025.L75-IMOTHEP00
+# eORCA025.L75-IMHOTEP00
-eORCA025 configurations for the IMOTHEP project.
-IMOTHEP00 is the developpment configuration.
+eORCA025 configurations for the IMHOTEP project.
+IMHOTEP00 is the developpment configuration.

 This is a work in progress.
 Do not use  at this stage !